Embraer E-Jet family: E175

 The E175 was initially equipped with the same style of winglets as the rest of the E-Jet family.
-This was changed starting in 2014 to wider, angled winglets as part of an efficiency improvement package.
-The angled winglets increase the wingspan from 26.00m (85 ft 4 in) to 28.65m (93 ft 11 in).
-This winglet change was only made available to the E175 version.
+Starting in 2014, the winglets were made wider and more angled.
+Those winglets and other changes to the aircraft over time have improved efficiency.
+Embraer said that aircraft produced after 2017 consume 6.4% less fuel than original E175 aircraft.
+The angled winglets increase the wingspan from 26 to 28.65 m (85 ft 4 in to 93 ft 11 in).
+This winglet change was only made available to the E175 and no other models in the family.

-In late 2017, Embraer announced the E175SC (special configuration), limited to 70 seats like the E170 to take advantage of the E175 performance improvements, but still comply with US airline scope clauses limiting operators to 70 seats.
+There are four different variants of the E175 airframe, E175STD, E175LR, E175SU and E175SC.
+The E175STD (standard) is the base-line version of the E175, the E175LR (long range) increased its range by having a higher max take off weight (MTOW) and max ramp weight.
+The E175SU is based on the E175LR but limits its max passenger seating capacity to 76 due to American regional market scope clause limitations.
+In late 2017, Embraer announced the E175SC (special configuration) or E175LL, officially designated as ERJ 170-200 LL, limited to 70 seats like the E170 to take advantage of the E175 performance improvements but still comply with US airline scope clauses limiting operators to 70 seats.
 Embraer is marketing the E175SC as a replacement for the older 70-seat Bombardier CRJ700 with better efficiency and a larger first class.

-In 2018, a new E175 has a value of US$27 million, projected to fall to US$3–8 million 13 years later due to their concentration in the US with more than 450 in service out of 560, with Republic and SkyWest operating over 120 each, Compass 35 and Envoy Air 90, after the similar experience with the CRJ200 and ERJ 145 demonstrates the limited remarketing opportunities.
+In 2018, a new E175 had a value of US$27 million, projected to fall to US$3–8 million 13 years later due to their concentration in the US with more than 450 in service out of 560, with Republic and SkyWest operating over 120 each, Compass 35 and Envoy Air 90, after the similar experience with the CRJ200 and ERJ 145 demonstrates the limited remarketing opportunities.

-As of 2024, the E175 remains in production, with strong demand from regional airlines in the United States, which cannot order the newer, but heavier E175-E2 due to scope clause restrictions on maximum takeoff weight.
+As of 2024, the E175 remains in production, with strong demand from regional airlines in the United States, which cannot order the newer but heavier E175-E2 due to scope clause restrictions on maximum takeoff weight.